Frequently Asked Questions

 - Team name (if applicable)

-Please tell your participants to write this on checks that are mailed directly to the Food Bank.
+Please tell your participants to write this on checks that are mailed directly to Second Harvest.
 Individuals who want to donate online will give through your online fundraising page.
 Make it easy to donate by including the direct link to your page in all of your drive announcements.

 How do I find out how much my drive has raised?